 How long does it take for a dog to give birth?
 How long does a dog’s pregnancy last?
 The duration of gestation in dogs (the duration of dog pregnancy) is about 63 days, or just over two months, although it can range from 58-68 days.
 The pregnant mother should be examined by a veterinarian 25-45 days after pregnancy.

 How can I help my dog in labor at home?

 To make sure your dog feels happy and relaxed at birth, you should introduce him to the birth area and one box up to two weeks before the expected delivery date.
-On the same subject : How to Check Dog Food Recalls.
+To see also : How dogs are made.
 Keep it, and the area, free of other adult animals to avoid infection, and make sure it is comfortable in space.

 How long is the first stage of dog work?
 The first stage usually lasts for 6-12 hours.
 Your dog may appear to be restless, flying, trembling, speeding, nesting and wanting to go to a quiet area.
 Some dogs show no behavioral changes in the first stage.
 The second stage of work is the fun part – giving birth to puppies!

 How can I get my dogs to work at home?
 Some pet owners try to avoid these costs by using natural home remedies such as rubbing the mother’s nipples that can help stimulate the production of labor-inducing hormones.
 Others believe that walking the dog at short intervals can help along with massaging the stomach muscles.

 Extreme nesting You can start cleaning, organizing, setting up the nursery, and making sure everything is perfect.
 See the article : How to walk 3 dogs.
 But about 24 to 48 hours before charging, your body may go into panic mode, in which case you will have a sudden burst of energy and a larger drive to cleanse and organize.